 The Takeaway on Making Organic Fertilizer for Your Garden

 Ready to take on the process?
 Follow the above tips to ensure a constant supply of organic fertilizer to keep your garden nourished.

-You can always produce as much compost as you wish, even if you’re a seasonal gardener, and store until you need it.
+You can always produce as much compost as you wish, even if you’re a seasonal gardener, and store it until you need it.

 Simply screen before storing.

 The ideal compost container should be breathable so as not to suffocate the aerobic microbes.
-You can use plastic containers—but punch air holes on the sides, and store in a cool, dry place until you’re ready to apply the compost in your garden.
+You can use plastic containers—but punch air holes on the sides, and store them in a cool, dry place until you’re ready to apply the compost in your garden.